aselshall/eds/L/L1/Installing_python.md

-# Installing Python and Jupyterlab and creating a Jupyterlab shortcut for Windows
+# Installing Python and JupyterLab

 ## Overivew
 In this course we will use Python with [Jupyterlab](https://jupyter.org/), which is an open-source interactive development environment that facilitates data science and scientific computing in Python through a web-based interface.